How to avoid winter dehyrdation (a factor in how susceptible you are to the flu!)

 Set a water goal – To determine your required water intake multiply your body weight by 0.033 – for example 80kg multiplied by 0.033 = 2.64L.
 This means a person who weighs 80kg would need to drink at least 2.6L a day to be well hydrated.
 Once you know what your water needs are, fill a glass or stainless steel water bottle or two in the morning with your water for the day.
 Your bottle doesn’t need to be fancy – an empty glass juice bottle will do the job.
 Make sure you keep your water close by and take a sip regularly.

 Apps – Like everything else in the world ‘there is an app for that’.
 Yep there is apps that you can install onto your phone which will remind you to drink water.
-My favourite is called Plant Nanny and it is so cute!
+My favorite is called Plant Nanny and it is so cute!
 The app allows you “grow” plants and the water you drink is also watering the plants.
 Seeing your plants wilting is a great motivator!

 Limit alcohol, tea and coffee – these have a diuretic effect on the body which means that the water gets removed through the urinary system at a faster rate.
 Don’t be fooled into thinking that any form of liquid will count towards your fluid intake.
 If you drink alcohol, tea or coffee it is vital that you compensate it with extra water.